 Companies are using facial recognition tools in a range of applications, from unlocking phones to verifying customers at ATMs.
 Yet even as the technology goes mainstream, it’s becoming clear that AIs don’t always treat faces equally.

-Early this year, researchers at the MIT Media Lab published a study showing that AI‑based facial ID systems from IBM and Microsoft had dramatically higher error rates for non‑white faces.
+In 2018, researchers at the MIT Media Lab published a study showing that AI‑based facial ID systems from IBM and Microsoft had dramatically higher error rates for non‑white faces.
 The systems misidentified one‑third of darker‑skinned female faces, compared to error rates of less than 1% for light‑skinned females.
 The disparities in accuracy, the authors noted, “require urgent attention if commercial companies are to build genuinely fair, transparent and accountable facial analysis algorithms.”

-Know the basics of bias
+1. Know the basics of AI bias

-Machine bias occurs when an algorithm produces results that are systematically biased against a group that shares a common characteristic such as gender or skin color.
+AI bias occurs when an algorithm produces results that are systematically biased against a group that shares a common characteristic such as gender or skin color.
 The problem dates back to the early days of computerized decision‑making.
 In 1996, for instance, a Freddie Mac study found that its credit‑scoring algorithms discriminated against Hispanics and African Americans on mortgage applications.

-Monitor for risk
+2. Monitor for bias risk

 Automated algorithms already affect significant aspects of our lives, from our credit scores, to the ads we see, to our medical diagnoses.
 Algorithms factor heavily into critical decisions such as whether a prisoner gets parole, or whether parents who have already been reported to child protective services can retain custody of their children.
 Algorithms powered by machine learning have made some horrific blunders.
 In 2015, for example, the image recognition engine inside Google Photos identified dark‑skinned people as gorillas.